ktorn/completium-landing/docs/templates/template7.md

   called by holder
   from Created
   to Confirmed when { transferred = nominal }
-  effect { transfer transferred to issuer }
+  with effect { transfer transferred to issuer }
 }

 transition cancel () {